abidrahman/Discovering-OpenMP/README.md

 Repository for ECE 420 Lab 3

-### Goal: explore speed of using the open mp standard of threads
+### Goal: explore the use and speed of open mp threads

 ![alt text](logfiles/results.png "Server-Side Average Memory Access Latency")